JohnnyB0083/cryptocurrency-moon-helmets/chapter-1/README.md

 Simply run the main.py script, if you want to specify images use the -n command line argument to specify how many NFTs to generate.

+#### ToDo

+- Add flags for the rest of the [space agencies](https://en.wikipedia.org/wiki/List_of_government_space_agencies).
+- Add some more base colors for the helmets.
+- Build out a script to aggregate the trait data to test the probabilities of the minted tokens.